vigillabs/timescaledb-ts/examples/node-typeorm/README.md

-# Node Sequelize Example
+# Node TypeORM Example

-Example of using TimescaleDB with Node.js and [Sequelize](https://sequelize.org/).
-Based on the legacy [Node.js Quick Start](https://docs.timescale.com/quick-start/latest/node/) but updated with TypeScript and better practices + tests.
+Example of using TimescaleDB with Node.js and [TypeORM](https://typeorm.io/).

 ## What it does

 - Tracks page views with user agent data
 - Uses hypertables for time-series data
 - Handles data compression automatically
-- Provides stats endpoints with time bucketing

 ## Quick Start